-What is the industrial internet of things?
-Four key components
+What makes up the industrial internet of things?

 When asking “What does IIoT mean?” the answer can include several components — based on the application at hand, the machinery in use, and the goals and needs of the organization.